gvwilson/thirdbit/src/fiction/makers-return/index.md

 but after everythin' you've been through…"

 She leaned back in her chair.
-"You think this has anythin' to do with your time in Heck?" she asked Papa Roo.
+"You think this has anythin' to do with what happened to you in Heck?" she asked Papa Roo.

 Sindy's father shifted uncomfortably.